lizethConu/SQL_Project_Data_Job_Analysis/README.md

 The motivation behind this project stemmed from my desire to understand the data analyst job market better.
 I aimed to discover which skills are paid the most and in demand, making my job search more targeted and effective.

-The data for this analysis is from Luke Barousse’s SQL Course (include link to the course).
+The data for this analysis is from Luke Barousse’s SQL Course [sqlcourse]([ww](https://www.lukebarousse.com/products/sql-for-data-analytics)).
 This data includes details on job titles, salaries, locations, and required skills.

 The questions I wanted to answer through my SQL queries were: